Is a Correction Looming Ahead? Alcoa Corporation (AA)

 BofA/Merrill gave “ Neutral” rating to AA stocks, setting the target price at $15 in the report published on March 4, 2020.

-In the course of the last 5 trading sessions, AA went down by -1.57%, which changed the moving average for the period of 200 days to the total of -33.11% of losses for the stock in comparison to the 20-day moving average settled at $14.60.
-In addition, Alcoa Corporation saw -29.94% in overturn over the period of a single year with a tendency to cut further losses.
+In the course of the last 5 trading sessions, AA went up by +0.27%, which changed the moving average for the period of 200 days to the total of -28.11% of losses for the stock in comparison to the 20-day moving average settled at $14.90.
+In addition, Alcoa Corporation saw -29.85% in overturn over the period of a single year with a tendency to cut further losses.

 AA Stock Insider Trading